Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Partition-based MacWilliams Identities

 Compared to other partitions (like, for instance, partitioning a code $\code \subseteq \ring^n$ by the codewords of the same weight), the partition into codewords of the same Lee decomposition is rather fine.
-The finer a partition is, the more complex does the enumerator and the identities become.
-For a linear Lee-metric code $\code \subseteq \Zpsn$, however, the Lee partition $\mathcal{P}^{\mathsf{L}} = \PW_{\pi^{(0)}} \st \ldots \st \PW_{\pi^{(D-1)}}$ is the coarsest partition for which MacWilliams-type identities exist and which allows to derive the Lee weight enumerator of $\code$, since for every $c \in P_{\pi^{(i)}}$ we have that $\LW(c) = \LW(\pi^{(i)})$.
-In fact, any coarser partition $\mathcal{Q} \geq \mathcal{P}^{\mathsf{L}}$ of $\code$ for which the \kr coefficient is well-defined (and hence MacWilliams-type identities exist) does not give back the Lee weight enumerator of $\code$.
-A simple example of this would be the partition into the Hamming weights.
-These partitions are not of our interest, as the goal is to find MacWilliams-type identities for a partition of the code that is in relation with the weight enumerator of a code.
+The finer a partition is, the more complex the enumerator and the identities become. \begin{lemma} Given a finite chain ring $\ring$ and a code $\code \subseteq \ring^n$.
+The symmetrized Lee partition is the coarsest symmetrized Fourier-reflexive partition that allows retrieving the Lee weight enumerator of $\code$. \end{lemma}